 Homemade Crunchie Bars

-Grandmas, Nonnas or Omas have always been important figures to families.
+Grandmas, Nonnas or Omas 👵 have always been important figures in families.
 They’re the ones who bring the family together.
 They are the peacemakers, the matriarchs, the storytellers and of course the amazing cooks!
 My grandma could cook almost anything from scratch and it was always delicious!

-What I am about to share with you in this video is her “toffee” chocolate bars that I like to call my Grandma’s Crunchie Bars.
+What I am about to share with you is her “toffee” chocolate bars that I like to call my Grandma’s Crunchie Bars.
 I put toffee in quotes because that is what she used to call them.
 Commercially, these are called Crunchie Bars.

-Here are some more yummy snack recipes for you to enjoy…
+Here are more yummy snack recipes for you to enjoy…😀

 Energy Berry Bites